HellsJanitor/28-Alphas-Later/README.md

 >[!NOTE]
 >The mod was NOT tested for compatibility with any other mods/modlets, other than the ones that come bundled with it.
 It's recommended to remove any and all other mods/modlets when playing, as troubleshooting any issues that arise from using other untested mods/modlets won't be possible.

 The download .zip file contains a folder called `\Mods`.
+You can either:

-You can either copy this folder into your game directory, usually `C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die`, or
+1. Copy this folder into your game directory, usually `C:\Program Files (x86)\Steam\steamapps\common\7 Days To Die`

-copy the folder into `%AppData%\Roaming\7DaysToDie`.
-Alternatively, you can use the mod launcher, available from here: [https://7d2dmodlauncher.org/](url)
+2. Copy the folder into `%AppData%\Roaming\7DaysToDie`
+3. Alternatively, you can use the mod launcher, available from here: [https://7d2dmodlauncher.org/](url)

 ## FEATURES